Lymphoma Cancer: Symptoms, Causes, Risks, Stages, Medications & Treatments

 Lymphoma is broken down into two types: Hodgkin’s and Non-Hodgkin’s.

 Non-Hodgkin’s Lymphoma is recognized as the No. 1 type of blood cancer and ranks seventh among all the cancer types on a worldwide basis, according to the National Institute of Health.
-Hodgkin’s Lymphoma ranks 25th overall.
+Hodgkin’s ranks 25th overall.

 According to the American Cancer Society, Non-Hodgkin’s Lymphoma (NHL) accounts for approximately 4 percent of all cancer cases in the United States.
 In addition: